ansys/pymechanical/doc/source/getting_started/docker.rst

 <https://https://github.com/pyansys/pymechanical>`_ repository that you
 can download using your GitHub credentials.

-Assuming that you have Docker installed, you can get started by authorizing Docker to access this repository using a GitHub personal access token with ``packages read`` permissions.
+Assuming that you have Docker installed, you can authorize Docker to access this repository using a GitHub personal access token with ``packages read`` permissions.
 For more information, see `Creating a personal access token
 <https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token>`_.

 Save this token to a file with: